Tracy-Gene G. Durkin

-Tracy is a contributing author of Patent Office Litigation, Second Edition,published in 2017, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
-This second edition of Patent Office Litigation is the follow up to the first version of the book that was published in 2012 by Thomson Reuters Westlaw that focused on the contested proceedings that were introduced under the America Invents Act that year.
+Tracy authored the chapter “Design Protection for Graphical User Interfaces” for the book Research Handbook on Design Law, published in 2021 by Edward Elgar Publishing – a unique Research Handbook that presents the state of the art in research on, and the practice of, international design law.
+Tracy is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
+The book provides a comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
 In 2016, Tracy served on the Law360 Intellectual Property Editorial Advisory Board.

-Tracy's leadership at the firm includes her current role as practice group leader and member of the compensation committee.
-She was the first woman elected equity director to the firm in 1994, and is the first woman to serve on the firm's executive committee, where she served three terms.
+Tracy's leadership at the firm includes her current role as practice group leader.
+She was the first woman elected as an equity director, and is the first woman to serve on the firm's executive and compensation committees.
 A leader in the legal community, Tracy is a past president of the Women's Bar Association of the District of Columbia and of The Women's Bar Association Foundation, two organizations in which she continues active membership.
-She is currently a member of the board of directors of the Legal Aid Society of the District of Columbia.
+She has also served on the Legal Aid Society of DC’s board of trustees.